-As a result, in the Operating Fund, operating revenues decreased by \$16,228, contractual services expenses decreased by \$11,744, accounts receivable decreased by \$16,228, and interfund receivable decreased by \$11,744.
+As a result, in the Operating Fund, accounts receivable and operating revenues decreased by \$16,228, and contractual services expenses and interfund receivable decreased by \$11,744.
 In the Project Fund, contractual services expenses increased by \$11,744 and interfund payable decreased by \$11,744.